...

 Greetings Dominic

-A question, how high is the taxation or the tax rate in Switzerland when distributing an ETF at the end?
-If I use this as a long-term investment as a pension.
+one question, how high is the taxation or the tax rate in CH for the distribution of an ETF at the end?
+If I use it as a long-term investment for retirement provision.

 LG Corin